sasikums/CleaningData_CourseProject/README.md

 # CleaningData_CourseProject

 The repository contains one R file (run_analysis.R) and a codebook (Codebook.md) to explain the variables.
+An example of the output of run_analysis.R is also included (tidy_data.txt)

 # run_analysis.R